You never really know what it means to move ‘cross country’ until you move cross country.

 After the chaos and commotion of packing, the only thing you’ll want to know is: when do we get there?
 When moving cross country, the journey might be interesting, but admittedly it’s all about the destination this time.

-Everyone wants to know when they and their stuff will be in their new location, and the truth is that it is all dependent upon where you’re going.
-Typically a move across country can be completed in as little as 2 to 5 days but can take as long as 7 days to move from coast to coast.
+Everyone wants to know when they and their staff will be in their new location, and the truth is that it is all dependent upon where you’re going.
+Typically a move across the country can be completed in as little as 2 to 5 days but can take as long as 7 days to move from coast to coast.

 This time will also change depending on how diligent you are and assuming you don’t get lost.
 However, if you want to move with the most diligent and experienced movers, use iMoving.
 IMoving is not a moving broker.
 We facilitate moves by creating a unique platform where you can manage every part of your moving process from the inventory to the mover’s route and then have access to handpicked, licensed, professional movers.

 For the first time ever our company takes the stress out of your move and puts all the control into your fingertips.
-You would hire a professional to do any other king of job, so hire professional movers to do just that, move.
+You would hire a professional to do any other kind of job, so hire professional movers to do just that, move.